 Losing baby teeth is a significant milestone for kids everywhere, and something that is rightfully celebrated.
 In the United States, the legend of the Tooth Fairy is as ubiquitous as the story of Santa Claus.
-Do other countries also believe in a winged creature trading cash for pearly whites?
+Just as other countries have wacky wintertime holiday traditions, do they also believe in a winged creature trading cash for pearly whites?
 A few do, but most have fun and interesting traditions of their own.
 Here are some variations on the tooth fairy around the world.

 A Fairy Tale